oVirt/ovirt-site/source/release/4.4.3/index.md

+#### oVirt Hosted Engine Setup

+ - [BZ 1859922](https://bugzilla.redhat.com/1859922) **Local Maintenance by cli and restarting ovirt-ha-agent.service causes 0 score of the host with HE vm on it**

 #### Contributors

-56 people contributed to this release:
+57 people contributed to this release:

 	Ahmad Khiet (Contributed to: ovirt-engine)
 	Alan Rominger (Contributed to: ovirt-ansible-collection)